kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

-Nonetheless Java frameworks to their credit are targeting [slow startup times](https://www.slideshare.net/VadymKazulkin/adopting-java-for-the-serverless-world-at-aws-user-group-pretoria) with Ahead of Time Compilation (AoT) with https://www.graalvm.org/ It is great to see healthy competition, though currently Java have some catching up to do!
+Nonetheless Java frameworks to their credit are targeting [slow startup times](https://www.slideshare.net/VadymKazulkin/adopting-java-for-the-serverless-world-at-aws-user-group-pretoria) with Ahead of Time Compilation (AoT) with [GraalVM](https://www.graalvm.org/) & [Quarkus](https://quarkus.io/).
+It is great to see healthy competition, though currently Java has some catching up to do!